NinaZumel/dark_tales_sleuth/content/pages/frontpage.md

 #### [Selected Stories from *Tales of an Antiquary* (1828)](/pages/tales-of-an-antiquary/)

+Case Complete!
 This rather unreadable 1828 fictional "memoir" by antiquarian Richard Thomson has some interesting stories buried within it.
-I'm reviving some of these highlights and featuring them here.
+I've revived some of these highlights and featured them here.

 #### [Selected Stories of Austin Philips](/pages/austin-philips/)